Make your senior developers stay using these few neat tips

 Conclusion

-Regardless of your business goals and the future plans of how your company should operate, consider rewarding your most experienced devs in order to adapt and survive the hellish landscape that is the modern corporate world.
+Regardless of your business goals and the future plans of how your company should operate, consider rewarding your most experienced developers in order to adapt and survive the tough landscape of the modern corporate world.

 By doing that, you would essentially establish a reputation that will precede your job descriptions and will create the ideal working environment to retain your most experienced developers in the long run.